ah-hkhalil/f1-hue/README.md

 Waiting for packets...

-✓ Receiving telemetry from 192.168.1.x
+✓ Receiving telemetry from x.x.x.x
 ```

 Once you start a race the light will respond to flag states automatically.
+If you want to have the script run automatically when you boot the Raspberry Pi, see Step 7.

 ---